The Breeders Challenge – Committee and Purpose

 -30% will go to future NABC’s

--15% will to the Belgian Draft Horse Alliance
+-15% will go to the Belgian Draft Horse Alliance

 -5% will go towards administrative funds and class awards

-In 2022 – 2024 Breeders Challenge Foals will hit the ground!!
-Eligible foals must have Breeders Challenge form submitted by September 1, 2022.
-Anyone who submitted two mare names for the stallion service they purchased, must choose which foal will remain eligible at this time.
-These forms will be made available, and must include a copy of a registration paper.
+The owner who nominated two mares for the stallion service purchased must choose which foal will remain eligible and complete one form for the eligible offspring.
+These forms will be made available and must include a copy of the horse’s registration paper.

-Eligible animals must be entered to the 2024 Breeders Challenge show; by proper deadline determined by the show.
+Eligible animals must be entered to the 2028 Breeders Challenge show by the proper deadline determined by the show.
 There will be no entry fee for the Breeders Challenge Program, but exhibitors will be responsible for any stall fees, exhibitor charges, and other fees that may be applicable.

-Exact payout schedule for placings 1-15 will be provided in 2023.
+The exact payout schedule for placings 1-15 will be provided in 2027.

 The mare & foal nominating forms will be sent out in July